Biography of Homer W. Johnson

 History of Marshall County Dakota title page

 Pleasant Valley township lies east of Britton, and the ridge or elevation on which Britton is located extends across the northwest corner of the township and terminates in the southeast corner of White township on sections 35 and 36, where the Wild Rice passes through to the north.
-This termination is generally known as the … Read more
+This termination is generally known as the “Gap,” and by the Indians called Spirit Earth, where they annually congregated to hunt buffaloes.
+The southeast corner of the township extends pretty well up into the Coteaus; there are several coulees containing excellent spring water.
+Near Mr. Ford‘s, on section 11, is really the … Read more

 History of Britton, South Dakota